jaimebuelta/ffind/README.md

-ffind - A sane replacement for find
+ffind - A sane replacement for command line file search
 ===

 *Info:* An utility to search files recursivelly on a dir.